obestwalter/mau-mau/docs/implementation/explore.md

 ### BasicStrategy

-just plays according to the rules and always chooses random antidotes and cards.
+Player plays according to the rules and always chooses random antidotes if they have any (e.g. 7 on 7 to prevent having to draw) or normal cards.
 If playing a Jack it always asks for the suit it has the most of.

 This can be extended upon to implement "real" strategies.

 ### HumanStrategy

 Mainly to show that the existing design makes it very easy to even add interactivity to let a human play against a computer (`mau-mau human`).

+The impact of this is very likely to be zero on a planetary basis, as this is just a teaching tool, but in general one should be very wary of implementing something just because it's easy:

+> I call it my billion-dollar mistake.
+It was the invention of the null reference in 1965.
+At that time, I was designing the first comprehensive type system for references in an object oriented language (ALGOL W).
+My goal was to ensure that all use of references should be absolutely safe, with checking performed automatically by the compiler.
+But I couldn't resist the temptation to put in a null reference, simply because it was so easy to implement.
+This has led to innumerable errors, vulnerabilities, and system crashes, which have probably caused a billion dollars of pain and damage in the last forty years.

+> -- Tony Hoare

+... you have been warned.

 # [cli.py](https://github.com/obestwalter/mau-mau/blob/master/mau_mau/cli.py): command line access